jasonmccreary/blog-posts/2008-12-02-fallout_of_babel.md

 ## A United Front

-As a developer, I know over a dozen languages – C, Java, Perl, PHP, Ruby, ColdFusion… I&rsquo;ve wondered why there are so many.
+As a developer, I know over a dozen languages – C, Java, Perl, PHP, Ruby, ColdFusion… I've wondered why there are so many.
 Understandably technology evolves like anything else, and languages must be updated or replaced.
 But are each necessary?

-Let&rsquo;s look at it from the another angle.
+Let's look at it from the another angle.
 Similar to the original storyline, consider the capabilities of a united development community.
 Think of development using a single language, independent of hardware or medium.
 Platform and compatibility become non-issues.
-It&rsquo;s like an open-source dream.
+It's like an open-source dream.
 How quickly could your projects be completed if they used a singular technology.
 How much could be shared?
 How quickly could we learn?

 ## Is it just a dream?